rage/factor-analysis-exercise-service/data-parser/README.md

 !
 Need to extract information about which exercises belong to which module and parse accordingly:
 row1: user_id_x, module_a,  answers
 row2: user_id_x, module_b,  answers
+!
+At this point exercises in different modules might overwrite each other --> no way to link the answers to the correct pet!
 ```